-My targets
+- My targets

-TODO my targets are bright
+- TODO my targets are bright

-my 20 targets are
+- my 20 targets are

-1 Note that text before the first headline will never be exported, so the first such target must be after the first headline.
+Note that text before the first headline is usually not exported, so the first such target should be after the first headline.

 To insert a link targeting a headline, in-buffer completion can be used.
-Just type a star followed by a few optional letters into the buffer and press M-(TAB).
+Just type a star followed by a few optional letters into the buffer and press $M-\langle TAB \rangle$.
 All headlines in the current buffer will be offered as completions.
-See Section 4.4 [Handling links], page 24, for more commands creating links.
+See Section 4.4 [Handling links], page 25, for more commands creating links.